Fine Garden Design

 I came to garden design from fine art.
 I think about a property the way I think about a canvas or an installation.
 Every decision is compositional.
 I built this as an art practice, not a business to franchise or scale.

 I'm Clare Horne.
 I run The Grass Girl, a garden design studio based on my working farm outside Nashville.
 The farm is where I developed my practice and where I test every idea before I bring it to a client's property.
-I work across Middle Tennessee, from city lots in Belle Meade and Green Hills to multi-acre estates in Franklin, Leiper's Fork, and Wilson County.
+I work across Middle Tennessee, from city lots in Nashville to multi-acre estates in Franklin, Leiper's Fork, and Wilson County.

 The process starts on your property.
 I walk the land slowly.
 I read the light, the water, the grade.
 We talk about how you actually live out there.
 Where you have your coffee.
 Where the kids disappear to.
 What you see from the kitchen window that you wish were different.